RediSearch/RediSearch/docs/Highlight.md

 # Highlighting API

 The highlighting API allows you to have only the relevant portions of document matching a search query returned as a result.
 This allows users to quickly see how a document relates to their query, with the search terms highlighted, usually in bold letters.

-RediSearch implements high performance highlighting an summarization algorithms, with the following API:
+RediSearch implements high performance highlighting and summarization algorithms, with the following API:

-### Command Syntax
+## Command syntax

 ```
 FT.SEARCH ...